8char/AtlasFramework/docs/libs/promises.md

 # Introduction

-This module provides an implementation of A+ promises for the AtlasUI library.
+This module provides an implementation of A+ promises for the AtlasUI framework.
 Promises are a pattern for managing asynchronous code that makes it easier to write and reason about complex, asynchronous code.

 ## What is an A+ promise?